aggie-coding-club/Rev-Registration/README.md

 2) Clone the current project: `git clone https://github.com/aggie-coding-club/Rev-Registration.git`
     - This will clone the project into the current directory
 3) To install the packages, you first need to make a virtual environment for Python, which will help us ensure that our libraries & Python versions are unified.
 You can do so by running:
-    - It is recommended to put the virtual environment in the settings directory: `cd ./autoscheduler/autoscheduler/settings`
+    - It is recommended to put the virtual environment in the root directory: `./Rev-Registration`
     - `python3 -m venv env`
         - This creates a virtual environment in the `env/` folder.
         - In here you'll see a directory containing the libraries that will be installed in the next step(`Lib/` on Windows)
         - You'll also see a folder(`Scripts/` on Windows & `bin/` on Unix systems) that contains the scripts that you need to start the virtual environment.
         - Depending on your Python version, you may have to replace the `python3` in all commands with either `python` or `py`. (aliases)
-            - Error: `The term 'pyhton3' is not recognized as the name of a cmdlet, function, script file, or operable program.`
+            - Error: `The term 'python3' is not recognized as the name of a cmdlet, function, script file, or operable program.`
     - Next, for Unix systems run: `source env/bin/activate`
     - And for Windows, in Powershell run: `./env/Scripts/activate`
         - If you get a permissions error that says: `execution of scripts is disabled on this system`, then open another PowerShell as Administrator and run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.
             - Alternatively, you can just run the original script as Administrator.
     - You will need to do `source env/bin/activate` or `./env/Scripts/activate` anytime you want to interact with the server(i.e. to run it with `python manage.py runserver`)
-4) Now, run `pip install -r requirements.txt` to install the necessary packages for the project.
+4) Now, run `pip install -r autoscheduler/requirements.txt` to install the necessary packages for the project.
-    - Your terminal should be in the `./autoscheduler` directory.
 5) Set up a PostgresQL server by following one of these guides, and make sure you set the name of the database when prompted to `dbautoscheduler`:
     - [Windows](http://www.postgresqltutorial.com/install-postgresql/)
     - [Mac](https://github.com/aggie-coding-club/Automatic-Aggie-Scheduler/wiki/Setup-Postgres-PGAdmin-on-MacOs)